Prado Museum in Madrid: Tickets and Tours

 • Are all experiences at the Prado Museum guided tours?

-No, some experiences only include a museum ticket and perhaps an audio guide, so if you are specifically looking for a guided tour of the Prado Museum, be sure to select the right experience to avoid surprises.
+No, some experiences only include admission to the museum and perhaps an audio guide, so if you are specifically looking for a guided tour of the Prado Museum, be sure to select the appropriate experience to avoid surprises.

 • How long does it take to visit the Prado Museum?

 Most guided tours of the museum last around 1 hour and 30 minutes, but keep in mind that you are allowed to stay in the museum afterwards and explore at your own pace.
-A good idea might be to check ahead of time the exact location of any specific artwork you want to see, so you don't miss it and save time wandering around the museum.
+It's a good idea to check the exact location of any artwork you want to see in advance so you don't miss it and save time wandering around the museum.

 • Can I combine a visit to the Prado Museum with other experiences?